 Listen to the Today’s RDH Dental Hygiene Podcast Below:

 - Cervical Stenosis. (n.d.).
-University of Virginia School of Medicine.
-Retrieved from https://med.virginia.edu/neurosurgery/services/spine-surgery/cervical-stenosis/
+University of Virginia School of Medicine. https://med.virginia.edu/neurosurgery/services/spine-surgery/cervical-stenosis/